-Table 8.
+Table 11.
 Troubleshooting table for Load Balancer

-Symptom Possible Cause Go to Help panels sometimes disappear behind other windows Java limitation "Problem: On Windows platform, help windows sometimes disappear behind other open windows" on page 135 GUI hangs (or unexpected behavior) when trying to load a large configuration file.
-Java does not have access to enough memory to handle such a large change to the GUI "Problem: GUI hangs (or unexpected behavior) when trying to load a large configuration file" on page 135 Korean Load Balancer interface displays overlapping or undesirable fonts on AIX [®] and Linux systems Default fonts must be changed "Problem: Korean Load Balancer interface displays overlapping or undesirable fonts on AIX and Linux systems" on page 136 Unexpected GUI behavior when using Windows platform paired with Matrox AGP video card Problem occurs when using Matrox AGP video cards while running the Load Balancer GUI "Problem: On Windows platform, unexpected GUI behavior when using Matrox AGP video cards" on page 136 Slow response time when running commands on the Dispatcher machine Slow response time can be due to machine overloading from a high volume of client traffic "Problem: Slow response time running commands on Dispatcher machine" on page 136 SSL or HTTPS advisor not registering server loads Problem occurs because the SSL server application not configured with the cluster IP address "Problem: SSL or HTTPS advisor not registering server loads" on page 137 On Windows platform, corrupted Latin-1 national characters appear in command prompt Change font properties of command prompt window "Problem: On Windows systems, corrupted Latin-1 national characters appear in command prompt window" on page 137 On Windows platform, advisors and reach targets mark all servers down Task offloading is not disabled or may need to enable ICMP.
-"Problem: On Windows systems, advisors and reach targets mark all servers down" on page 137 On Windows platform, advisors not working in a high availability setup after a network outage When the system detects a network outage, it clears its Address Resolution Protocol (ARP) cache "Problem: On Windows systems, after network outage, advisors not working in a high availability setup" on page 138 On Linux systems, "IP address add" command and multiple cluster loopback aliases are incompatible When aliasing more than one address on the loopback device, should use ifconfig command, not ip address add "Problem: On Linux systems, do not use "IP address add" command when aliasing multiple clusters on the loopback device" on page 138
+Symptom Possible Cause Dispatcher not running correctly Conflicting port numbers Connections from client machines not being served or connections timing out Wrong routing configuration Server does not have loopback device aliased to the cluster address Extra route not deleted Port not defined for each cluster Dispatcher, Microsoft IIS, and SSL are not working or will not continue Unable to send encrypted data across protocols The dscontrol or lbadmin command fails with 'Server not responding' or 'unable to access RMI server' message Commands fail due to socksified stack.
+Or commands fail due to not starting dsserver RMI ports are not set correctly Host file has incorrect local host Advisors not working correctly Advisors are not running "Cannot Find the File" error message, when running Netscape as default browser to view online help (Windows platform) Incorrect setting for HTML file association Graphical user interface does not start correctly Insufficient paging space Graphical user interface does not display correctly.
+Resolution is incorrect.
+Help panels sometimes disappear behind other windows Java limitation GUI hangs (or unexpected behavior) when trying to load a large configuration file.
+Java does not have access to enough memory to handle such a large change to the GUI Korean Load Balancer interface displays overlapping or undesirable fonts on AIX and Linux systems Default fonts must be changed Unexpected GUI behavior when using Windows platform paired with Matrox AGP video card Problem occurs when using Matrox AGP video cards while running the Load Balancer GUI Slow response time when running commands on the Dispatcher machine Slow response time can be due to machine overloading from a high volume of client traffic SSL or HTTPS advisor not registering server loads Problem occurs because the SSL server application not configured with the cluster IP address On Windows platform, corrupted Latin-1 national characters appear in command prompt Change font properties of command prompt window On Windows platform, advisors and reach targets mark all servers down Task offloading is not disabled or may need to enable ICMP.
+On Windows platform, advisors not working in a high availability setup after a network outage When the system detects a network outage, it clears its Address Resolution Protocol (ARP) cache

-Table 8.
+Table 11.
 Troubleshooting table for Load Balancer (continued)